 - The student requesting an accommodation must do so in a reasonable period of time, and in accordance with any procedures the College has established for the specific type of accommodation requested;

 - The College must receive timely documentation of the disability for which accommodation is being sought;

-- The documentation must outline functional limitations that are consistent with the requested accommodation;
+- The documentation must outline functional limitations that are current and consistent with the requested accommodation;

 - The requested accommodation must not pose a health or safety risk; and